Self defense against a larger attacker

 While there are different ways you can defeat a larger attacker, very few are effective.
 It’s important to strike a larger opponent quickly and efficiently to give the maximum impact.

 The goal is to strike them hard enough to give you the time to escape the situation safely.

-If you’re faced with an attacker who is bigger than you in a guard position, it’s crucial that you strike them with speed and strength.
+If you’re faced with an attacker who is bigger than you in a guard position, it’s crucial that you strike him with speed and strength.

-Whether you aim them in the groin area, pull their hair or headbutt them repeatedly, you want to make sure you’re giving your maximum effort to strike hard.
+Whether you aim for the groin area, pull his hair or headbutt him repeatedly, you want to make sure you’re giving your maximum effort to strike hard.

 Additionally, if you feel that your life is in danger, you can even slam your attacker’s head to the floor to stop him from attacking you.

 More tips on how to deal with a larger attacker on the ground

 One thing that’s crucial for you to remember is to keep your hands on the inside at all times.
 This will block your attacker’s fists from punching you.

 If you’re able to, try moving his legs around and go down on one side.
 While you’re doing this, make sure that he’s still unable to punch you.